2025-26 Youth Travel Registration Now Open!

 When Is Payment Due?

-A fee of $200 will be charged to all skaters ($20 for goalies) at the time of registration.
+A fee of $250 will be charged to all skaters ($20 for goalies) at the time of registration.
 This non-refundable fee will be applied in full to tuition for all players who participate with AHA for next season.
 Players with an outstanding balance will not be permitted to register for next season.

-Please review AHA's refund and installment payment plan policy, and contact treasurer@andoverhockey.org should you have any questions.
+Please review AHA's Refund and Installment Payment Plan Policy and contact treasurer@andoverhockey.org should you have any questions.
 For families who utilize the installment payment plan, an initial tuition payment will be charged once your player is rostered to his or her team this spring.
 The balance of the tuition will then be charged in installments before the start of the season this fall.

 What does AHA Offer for Goalies?